Caume/HerraduraKEx/README.md

 # Final note
 These cryptographic algorithms and protocols are released in the hope that they will be useful for building efficient and robust schemes, based on fast bitwise operations.
-Until and unless their security is proven to be adequate with extensive analyses by expert cryptographers, their use is not recommended for production or mission critical systems.

 OAHR